-As of July 1, 2016, property owners and long-term renters are allowed to apply for an STR license for their primary residence.
-Renters must certify that they have the permission of their landlord to conduct short-term rentals.
+Property owners and long-term renters are allowed to apply for an STR license for their primary residence.
+Renters must certify and provide verification that they have the permission of their landlord to conduct short-term rentals.

-As of July 1, 2016, applications for STR licenses will be submitted at www.denvergov.org/ShortTermRentals.
-Applicants will be required to certify that they meet the requirements for STRs.
+Applications for STR licenses are submitted at ww.denvergov.org/ShortTermRentals.
+Applicants will be required to certify and provide verification that they meet the requirements for STRs.

 STR operators must certify they meet the following requirements in order to obtain an STR license from Denver Excise & Licenses: